-Aggregate demand is referred to as the total demand for all the final goods and services produced in an economy, at a given time period.
+Aggregate demand refers to the total demand for all the final goods and services produced in an economy at a given time.

-Aggregate demand is a macroeconomic term which describes all the products and services that are purchased at a certain price level, during a time period.
+Aggregate demand is a macroeconomic term that describes all the products and services purchased at a certain price level during a specific time.

-Aggregate demand can be considered to be the same as gross domestic product as the products that are produced in the country are consumed within the country.
+Aggregate demand is considered to be the same as gross domestic product, as the products that are produced in the country are consumed within the country.

 Components of Aggregate Demand

 The five components of aggregate demand are as follows: